kmarkus/microblx/docs/user/developing_blocks.rst

 What the difference between block types and instances?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+There are very few differences.
+A prototype block is added by module
+init functions using ``ubx_block_register`` and must also be removed
+by the corresponding module cleanup hook using
+``ubx_block_unregister``.
+A prototype blocks ``prototype`` ptr is
+NULL.

+Block instances are cloned from existing blocks using
+``ubx_block_create`` and the instances ``block->prototype`` pointer is
-To create a block instance, it is cloned from an existing block and
+set to the block is was cloned from.
+Normally blocks are cloned from
-the ``block->prototype`` char pointer set to a newly allocated string
-holding the protoblocks name.

-There’s very little difference between prototypes and instances:

-- a block type’s ``prototype`` (char) ptr is ``NULL``, while an
-  instance’s points to a (copy) of the prototype’s name.

-- Only block instances can be deregistered and freed
-  (``ubx_block_rm``), prototypes must be deregistered (and freed if
-  necessary) by the module’s cleanup function.
+prototype blocks, but it is possible to clone any block (a warning is
+issued currently).

 Module visibility
 ~~~~~~~~~~~~~~~~~

-The default Makefile defines ``-fvisibility=hidden``, so there’s no need to prepend functions and global variables with ``static``
+It is suggested to add ``-fvisibility=hidden`` to CFLAGS.
+This way, there’s no need to clutter functions and global variables with ``static``.